mm80843/T3.5/docs/bp_8.md

 ### Capabilities

-Large screens and other augmented methods
+Large screens and other advanced methods
-A kind of “Whatsapp” groups when the number of habitants of one building is not so important.
-Mobile app. with alert and notifications with access to the DT to check information about air quality, and key informations.
+Some kind of "Whatsapp" groups when the number of occupants in a building is not so important Mobile app with alerts and notifications with access to the DT, to check information about air quality and important information.

 ### Restrictions and limitations

-People can ignore the messages.
-The message has to be clear about is importance.
-A specific graphic charter has to be created to report the information in the message
+People can ignore the news.
+The meaning of the message must be clear.
+A special graphic charter must be created to reflect the information in the message
 Repetitive messages
-Messages not adapted to all audiences
+Messages that are not suitable for all audiences Outdated information
-Out of date information
-Educate residents on the use of the DT to limit the good conditions for the spread of the virus
+Educate residents on the use of DT to limit good conditions for the spread of the virus

 ### Transmission